SantiagoCalebe/SantiagoEngine/BUILDING.md

 ### "It's taking a while, should I be worried?"

-No, that is normal, when you compile flixel games for the first time, it usually takes around 5 to 10 minutes, it really depends on how powerful your hrdware is
+No, that is normal, when you compile flixel games for the first time, it usually takes around 5 to 10 minutes, it really depends on how powerful your hardware is

 ### "I had an error saying that 'hxCodec' could not be found!"

-Refer to Issue ShadowMario/FNF-PsychEngine#12770.
+Refer to Issue ShadowMario/FNF-PsychEngine#12770, or use hxCodec 2.5.1.

 ### "I had an error relating to g++ on Linux!"

 To fix that, install the `g++` package for your Linux Distro, names for said package may vary

 e.g: Fedora is `gcc-c++`, Gentoo is `sys-devel/gcc`, and so on.

+### "I have an error saying ApplicationMain.exe : fatal error LNK1120: 1 unresolved externals!"

+Run `lime test cpp -clean` again, or delete the export (more specifically, export/obj) folder and compile again.

 ---